getgrav/grav-learn/pages/20/08.advanced/05.flex/07.reference/doc.md

 Returns:
 - [Collection](#collection) (`object`) New filtered instance

+> [!NOTE]
-!!!
-Default filtering can be set for the frontend in the Flex Type blueprint.
+> Default filtering can be set for the frontend in the Flex Type blueprint.

 [codesh-group]
 [codesh=twig title="Twig"]